clalancette/pycdlib/docs/example-extracting-data-from-iso.md

 iso.open_fp(out)
 ```

 Here we open up the ISO we created above.
-We can safely re-use the PyCdlib object because we called the [close](pycdlib-apihtml#PyCdlib-close) method earlier.
-Also note that we use [open_fp](pycdlib-api.html#PyCdlib-open_fp) to open the file-like object we wrote into using [write_fp](pycdlib-api.html#PyCdlib-write_fp) above.
+We can safely re-use the PyCdlib object because we called the [close](pycdlib-api.html#PyCdlib-close) method earlier.
+Also note that we use [open_fp](pycdlib-api.html#PyCdlib-open_fp) to open the file-like object we wrote into using [write_fp](pycdlib-api.html#PyCdlib-write_fp) above; we do not need to seek `out` back to the beginning first because [open_fp](pycdlib-api.html#PyCdlib-open_fp) seeks the file pointer to the start of the ISO internally.

 ```python
 extracted = BytesIO()